osisoft/PI-Interface-Emerson-DeltaV-Batch-Docs/content/initialization-file-reference/initialization-file-reference.md

 Property[1].Value = [BatchID] | event: [*,value="State*"] | [Descript] | val: [Pval]
 ```

-**Note:** For SQL dta sources with the "Use original batch event view" option enabled (/UOBEV), you cannot use the [PVAL] or [EU] placeholders.
+**Note:** For SQL data sources with the "Use original batch event view" option enabled (/UOBEV), you cannot use the [PVAL] or [EU] placeholders.
 To obtain this data you must parse it from the [DESCRIPT] placeholder.

 **Valid Placeholders**